 We’ve all been there.
 You’re at a movie theatre or ballpark and you agree to split a soft pretzel with your friend.
-So you take turns tearing away portions of the doughy rope in a dangerous game of tug o’ war, inching your way closer to the moment of truth, piece by dainty piece.
+So you take turns tearing away portions of the doughy rope in a dangerous game of tug o’ war, inching your way closer to the moment of truth: The center section, where dough overlaps dough in an intersection of perfection.
+So who gets that coveted bite?

 Ingredients